bensutherland/ms_cgig_chr8_vibrio/README.md

 ### 03. OCV23 rhAmp analysis ###
+Input files are csv files that are raw output from the genotyping platform (i.e., CFX96 instrument).
-Copy all CSV files with rhAmp results into `02_input_data`.
-The following column names are required:
+Copy all csv files with rhAmp results into `02_input_data`.
+The following column names are required, and should be standard in qPCR machine output:
 `Well`, `Fluor`, `Content`, `Cq`

-Use the Rscript `01_scripts/rhamp_assay_analysis.R` to read in all csv files, format as needed.
+Run the Rscript `01_scripts/rhamp_assay_analysis.R` interactively to do the following:
+- format as needed.

 ### 04. Genome-wide association study (GWAS) ###